 Our strategic core programs consist of product candidates to which we intend to retain the rights through final regulatory approval in the United States and commercialize directly.
 Our partnering programs consist of product candidates we intend to license to larger pharmaceutical companies and with respect to which we intend to retain co-promotion rights.
 To date, we have acquired license rights to six compounds for the development of seven product candidates.
-In our strategic core programs, currently we have Phase I clinical trials ongoing for MN-221 (premature labor), we have Phase I clinical trials ongoing and have initiated a Second Phase I clinical trial for MN-029 (solid tumor) and we intend to enter into a Phase I clinical trial for MN-246 (urinary incontinence; pollakisuria) during the first quarter of 2006.
-Currently we have Phase II clinical trials ongoing for MN-001 (interstitial cystitis) in our strategic core programs and for MN-305 (Generalized Anxiety Disorder), MN-001 (bronchial asthma) and MN-166 (multiple sclerosis) in our partnering programs.
+In our strategic core programs, currently we have the following clinical trials ongoing or planned in the United States:

+- Phase I clinical trial ongoing for MN-221 (premature labor) (our licensor of this candidate also has completed an early Phase II clinical trial in the United Kingdom); - Phase I clinical trials and a second Phase I clinical trial ongoing for MN-029 (solid tumor); - Phase II clinical trials ongoing for MN-001 (interstitial cystitis); and - Phase I clinical trial for MN-246 (urinary incontinence; pollakisuria) planned to begin during the first quarter of 2006.

+In our partnering programs, currently we have Phase II clinical trials ongoing for MN-001 (bronchial asthma) in the United States, MN-305 (Generalized Anxiety Disorder) in the United States and MN-166 (multiple sclerosis) in Eastern Europe.
+Our licensor of MN-305 has completed an early Phase II clinical trial for anxiety disorders in Japan.